Toshiba flags huge first-half operating loss after accounting scandal

-TOKYO Japan's Toshiba Corp signalled on Thursday that it expects to book a large first-half operating loss as it struggles to recover from a $1.3 billion accounting scandal, fuelling concerns that it may need a more drastic restructuring.
+TOKYO Japan's Toshiba Corp (6502.T) signalled on Thursday that it expects to book a large first-half operating loss as it struggles to recover from a $1.3 billion accounting scandal, fueling concerns that it may need a more drastic restructuring.

 The grim outlook also adds pressure on the embattled electronics maker to decide whether to sue former management for negligence over accounting practices in a bid to avoid lawsuits from angry shareholders.

-Toshiba said its operating loss would be roughly in line with the 90 billion yen (481.79 million pounds) loss the Nikkei business daily said it would book in a report earlier on Thursday, and that it planned a 70 billion yen writedown for one of its subsidiaries.
+Toshiba said its operating loss would be roughly in line with the 90 billion yen ($741.11 million) loss the Nikkei business daily said it would book in a report earlier on Thursday, and that it planned a 70 billion yen writedown for one of its subsidiaries.
 It will release detailed first-half results on Saturday.

 Toshiba shares closed down 3.4 percent, compared with a 1.0 percent gain in the benchmark Nikkei index.